MaxSvargal/cascade/packages/cascade-graph/dspec/cfv_models.dspec.md

     type: "Object" // Represents the YAML structure of a single flow.
     // Example fields it might contain: name, trigger, steps, context, etc.
     name: String { required: true }
-    trigger: cfv_models.Any { required: true } // Structure of trigger object in DSL
+    trigger: cfv_models.TriggerDefinitionDsl { required: true; description: "Trigger configuration that defines how this flow is initiated." }
     steps?: List<cfv_models.FlowStepDsl>
     context?: Record<String, cfv_models.Any>
     moduleFqn?: String { description: "FQN of the module this flow belongs to, added during processing."}